Thomas Cook: What's gone wrong at the holiday firm?

 As well as weather issues, and stiff competition from online travel agents and low-cost airlines, there are other disruptive factors, including political unrest around the world.

-And many holiday-makers are putting together their own holidays and not using travel agents.
+In addition, many holiday-makers are putting together their own holidays and not using travel agents.

-However, despite this, the package holiday share of the market has remained broadly unchanged.
+The package holiday share of the market has remained broadly unchanged.

 One reason for this is that most air package holidays sold by travel companies based in the UK have ATOL protection.